codfish/codfish.io/_posts/2016-05-28-create-a-dashed-bulleted-list.md

 ## list-style-image

 Just kidding...
 No but seriously, this was where my mind went initially, cause it's been that long since the last time I needed to create a custom bullet.
-It's safe to say though, that this should never be the course
+It's safe to say though, that this should never be the course of action you take to solve this problem.

 ## CSS content